 - powered by myBB graduate program

-- how to manage a 4 0 gpa
+- how to get 4 gpa in university

-- how to get and maintain a 4 0 gpa
+- how to get a 4 0 in graduate school

 In order to make information much easier to remember, I always highlighted for study purposes.
 In fact, highlighting a document, be it a paper, book or notes, with a colored highlighter or pen and a notational method will drastically increase memory retention and the comprehension of concepts.
 Highlighting is usually used to enhance interesting details, similar concepts, vocabulary words, definitions or proofreading mistakes and errors.